oscarotero/simple-crud/README.md

 ItemCollection::join
 --------------------

-Join an item collection with another item collection according with the relation_field.
+Join an item collection with another item collection according with the foreign_key.

 ```php
 $posts = Posts::selectAll('visible = 1'); //Select all visible post